Tadeusz Zawadzki

 Tadeusz Leon Józef Zawadzki (/pl/; January 24, 1921 – August 20, 1943) was a Polish scout instructor, scoutmaster, Home Army second lieutenant, commander of assault groups in Warsaw, one of the protagonists of Aleksander Kamiński's book Kamienie na szaniec.
+Because of his beautiful, girlish appearance, he was given the nickname "Zośka", meaning "Sophia".

 Biography

 Zawadzki was born on January 24, 1921, in Warsaw as a son of Józef Zawadzki, a chemist engineer, professor, dean of the Faculty of Chemistry and rector of the Warsaw University of Technology, and later vice-rector of the secret Warsaw University of Technology, who was active in the Union of Retaliation under the alias "Juliusz", and Leona, a teacher and educational activist.
 Zawadzki was born in a tenement house at 58 Piękna Street.
 In the mid-1930s, the family moved to a flat on the ground floor of the so-called Professors' House at 75 Koszykowa Street, which was a part of the Polytechnic's buildings complex.
 During summer the Zawadzki family often stayed in their house at Queen Hedwig Street 11 in Zalesie Dolne.

 Tadeusz Zawadzki began his studies at the Private School of the Society of the Mazovian School at Klonowa Street 16.
 In September 1933, he began his education at Stefan Batory State Gymnasium in Warsaw.
 In "Batory", Zawadzki continued his education in high school, in a class with mathematical and physical profile.
 Later soldiers of Warsaw Assault Groups: Jan Bytnar, Aleksy Dawidowski and Jan Wuttke studied in the same class.

 From the Autumn of 1933, Zawadzki was a member of the 23rd Warsaw Scouting Team "Bolesław Chrobry", called the "Orangery".
 He passed his Matura exam at the end of May 1939.
-After the outbreak of the war, he left Warsaw to the east on September 6 as a member of the scouting marching Warsaw Banner.
+Following the outbreak of the war, he left Warsaw to the east on September 6 as a member of the scouting marching Warsaw Banner.

 Zawadzki was active in the underground structures since October 1939, and when the scouts from the 23rd WDH formed the so-called War Orangery in 1941, he was elected commander of it under the alias "Lech Pomarańczowy" (Orange Lech).